ono-midori/ono-midori.github.io/techs/zguide.md

 You might wonder, if all networks eventually get large enough to need intermediaries, why don’t we simply have a message broker in place for all applications?
 For beginners, it’s a fair compromise.
 Just always use a star topology, forget about performance, and things will usually work.
 However, message brokers are greedy things; in their role as central intermediaries, they become too complex, too stateful, and eventually a problem.

 It’s better to think of intermediaries as simple stateless message switches.
-A good analogy is an HTTP proxy; it’s there, but doesn’t have any special role.
-Adding a pub-sub proxy solves the dynamic discovery problem in our example.
+A good analogy is an HTTP proxy; it’s there, but doesn’t have any special role. *Adding a pub-sub proxy solves the dynamic discovery problem in our example*.
 We set the proxy in the “middle” of the network.
 The proxy opens an XSUB socket, an XPUB socket, and binds each to well-known IP addresses and ports.
 Then, all other processes connect to the proxy, instead of to each other.
 It becomes trivial to add more subscribers or publishers.

 ![](./pics/zmq/fig14.png)